Pustur/genshin-impact-team-randomizer/README.md

 ## Usage

 Click on the character icons to select / remove them from the pool of selectable options.
-The selection is stored in locally so you don't need to re-enter all your characters on subsequent visits.
+The selection is stored locally so you don't need to re-enter all your characters on subsequent visits.

 Once your roster is set, hit the "Generate teams" button.